132+ Free NCSN Practice Questions

 8A 5-year-old kindergartener is missing the MMR vaccine required for school entry.
 The parent claims a religious exemption.
 The school nurse's correct action is to:

 9A student is brought to the health office after a head injury during gym class.
-He is alert, oriented, and denies loss of consciousness but reports headache and 'feeling foggy.'
-Per Return-to-Learn protocol, the nurse should:
+The student is alert and oriented but reports headache and feeling foggy.
+What should the nurse do?

 10The school nurse discovers three students in the same classroom have ringworm (tinea corporis).
 The appropriate outbreak management step is: